adam-mcdaniel/pink-lang/README.md

 (named after pink-floyd lol)

-A (kind of) functional programming language that compiles to native
+A high level programming language that compiles to native

 ## What is pink-lang?